isabella232/gimp-book-painting/parametric-brushes.md

 Basically the paint dynamic emulates the technique and the brush emulates the stain quality and characteristics of the medium, but this is not always true, what I am saying is: that in certain cases some stain marks could be alone and without paint dynamics represents a good mark for a dry medium, but with limitations to use effectively to paint.
 In general, a good paint dynamics dedicated to a paint technique, e.g., dry media, it could work with many stain marks also with marks thought or pulled by another medium as watercolor, for instance.

-To explore I have revised a bit the Pencil Generic Paint Dynamics to adapt better it to other dry media and it [here](parametric-brushes.assets/Dry-Media.gdyn).
+To explore I have revised a bit the Pencil Generic Paint Dynamics to adapt better it to other dry media and it is [here](parametric-brushes.assets/parametric-brushes-Dry-Media.gdyn "Dry Media Paint Dynamics")

 ![](parametric-brushes.assets/parametric-brushes-paintbrush-test.png)<br>_Samples using **Paintbrush tool** with all parametric brushes of the set, shared on **Download topic**, using my paint dynamic Dry Media._

 ![](parametric-brushes.assets/parametric-brushes-airbrush-test.png)<br>_Samples with Dry Media Paint Dynamics using **Airbrush tool** with all parametric brushes of set shared on Download topic._

 ### Samples and Tests
-Samples and tests are published in 2013 on my g+ account and, all are realized with a paint dynamics shared [here]().
-[ToDo]
+Samples and tests are published in 2013 on my g+ account and, all are realized with my **Dry Media** Paint Dynamics.

 * Testing to promote parametric brushes on GIMP.
 [See](https://plus.google.com/u/0/+AmericoGobbo/posts/PXvru8Rfumz)
 * Comparison 1 of the dry media between parametric and raster brushes.
 [See](https://plus.google.com/+AmericoGobbo/posts/cLiZ6UZJ8w4)